 Graves’ disease is a complex and often misunderstood condition.
-It’s an autoimmune disease, which means your body’s immune system mistakenly attacks its own tissues.
+It is an autoimmune disease.
+This means your body’s immune system mistakenly attacks its own tissues.
 In this case, it attacks the thyroid gland, causing it to produce too much thyroid hormone.
 This leads to a condition known as hyperthyroidism.
-The information in this article is based on genuine human research and is meant for educational purposes to help you better understand this condition.
+The information in this article is based on real research.
+Its goal is to help you learn about this condition.

 Understanding the Cause and Symptoms